elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-were-the-origins-and-establishment-of-the-paris-salon-and-how-did-the-monarchy-influence-its-development.md

 url: /learn/education-studies/questions/what-were-the-origins-and-establishment-of-the-paris-salon-and-how-did-the-monarchy-influence-its-development
 score: -1.0
 related_article1:
-    id: 159768
+    id: 159758
-    title: Discuss the role of artists in society and how social movements influenced art during the evolution of artistic professionalism.
+    title: >-
+        How did the characteristics of academic art resist modernization, and what impact did this have on artistic practices?
     subject: Education Studies
-    url: /learn/education-studies/questions/discuss-the-role-of-artists-in-society-and-how-social-movements-influenced-art-during-the-evolution-of-artistic-professionalism
+    url: /learn/education-studies/questions/how-did-the-characteristics-of-academic-art-resist-modernization-and-what-impact-did-this-have-on-artistic-practices
 related_article2:
-    id: 159768
+    id: 159766
-    title: Discuss the role of artists in society and how social movements influenced art during the evolution of artistic professionalism.
+    title: >-
+        Explain the formation and purpose of the Salon of the Refused and the Salon of Independents, and their influence on modern art.
     subject: Education Studies
-    url: /learn/education-studies/questions/discuss-the-role-of-artists-in-society-and-how-social-movements-influenced-art-during-the-evolution-of-artistic-professionalism
+    url: /learn/education-studies/questions/explain-the-formation-and-purpose-of-the-salon-of-the-refused-and-the-salon-of-independents-and-their-influence-on-modern-art
 related_article3:
-    id: 159769
+    id: 159790
-    title: Identify key movements and figures in 19th-century art history and their influence on contemporary art.
+    title: >-
+        What was the purpose of art institutions and academies, and how did they contribute to the professionalization of artists?
     subject: Education Studies
-    url: /learn/education-studies/questions/identify-key-movements-and-figures-in-19thcentury-art-history-and-their-influence-on-contemporary-art
+    url: /learn/education-studies/questions/what-was-the-purpose-of-art-institutions-and-academies-and-how-did-they-contribute-to-the-professionalization-of-artists
 related_article4:
-    id: 159763
+    id: 159790
-    title: Describe the characteristics of Orientalism in art and its influence on Western art, including key artists and works.
+    title: >-
+        What was the purpose of art institutions and academies, and how did they contribute to the professionalization of artists?
     subject: Education Studies
-    url: /learn/education-studies/questions/describe-the-characteristics-of-orientalism-in-art-and-its-influence-on-western-art-including-key-artists-and-works
+    url: /learn/education-studies/questions/what-was-the-purpose-of-art-institutions-and-academies-and-how-did-they-contribute-to-the-professionalization-of-artists
 related_article5:
-    id: 159764
+    id: 159761
+    title: >-
-    title: How did gender studies and colonialism influence the representation of gender and race in art?
+        How did art institutions and the history of art academies contribute to the professionalization of artists and influence art education?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-did-gender-studies-and-colonialism-influence-the-representation-of-gender-and-race-in-art
+    url: /learn/education-studies/questions/how-did-art-institutions-and-the-history-of-art-academies-contribute-to-the-professionalization-of-artists-and-influence-art-education
 ---

 &nbsp;